Cholmes24/JID-0338/README.md

           should be changed to: `import { setCurrentTournamentID } from '../reducers/CurrentIDsReducer'`

-   * This error can occur if the user tries to use an access code that has timed out.
+   * This error may occur if the user tries to use an access code that has timed out.

      > KeyError: datetime.datetime(2021, 4, 28, 18, 41, 44, 724257)